Prometheus-X-association/edge-computing/README.md

 See the comprehensive design document [here](docs/design-document.md).

-Since the functionalities of the Edge Computing BB fundamentally rely on the **Kubernetes** container orchestration platform (realistically spanning multiple providers' domains/clouds), its value-added services are implemented as standalone software containers, operated in a dedicated Kubernetes namespace, and several PTX-tailored extensions of the Kubernetes framework itself.
+Since the functionalities of the Edge Computing BB fundamentally rely on the **Kubernetes** (K8s) container orchestration platform (realistically spanning multiple providers' domains/clouds), its value-added services are implemented as standalone software containers, operated in a dedicated Kubernetes namespace, and several PTX-tailored extensions of the Kubernetes framework itself.

-The main components of the BB-02's functionality cover the following:
+The main components of the BB-02's functionality cover the followings:

 - Provide a generic runtime environment for data-processing functions.
 - Provide the ability to deploy pre-built containers with privacy-preserving options.